 High school.
 I’ve been writing more and more about high school lately, because ready or not here it comes.
-This year, Em is wrapping up middle school and frequently reminds me that she’ll be in high school next year.
+This year, my daughter is wrapping up middle school and frequently reminds me that she’ll be in high school next year.

 She also thinks that because she’ll be in high school next year, she’ll be done with grammar instruction.
 She’s been told that high school “English” class consists of literature and writing.
 And, hers will.
 I’ve actually already enrolled her in a literature/writing class at our local co-op.

 However, because she aspires to attend college after high school, she has to prepare for the ACT or SAT.
 She does not have a great track record of remembering concepts she’s learned previously if we don’t continue to review.

 If we don’t stick with grammar in some fashion, she is not likely to do well on the grammar portion of her college entrance exams.

 The author of the ever-popular Easy Grammar/Daily Grammar series has created a series designed specifically for older students.
 The Easy Grammar Ultimate Series is designed for students in grades 8-12.